Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B: Introduction

 Several models have been proposed to explain ULGRBs.
 The collapse of blue supergiants can, in principle, provide long-lived accretion due to the extended stellar envelope \citep{Woosley2012,Levan2014}, but should generally be accompanied by bright hydrogen-rich supernovae (although see \citealt{Perna2018} for a blue supergiant from a helium rich star).
-Newly born magnetar `engines' can inject sustained power into relativistic outflows \citep{Metzger2015,Gompertz2017}, but rarely predict long duration precursors separated by many hours.
+Newly born magnetar `engines' can inject sustained power into relativistic outflows \citep{Metzger2015,Gompertz2017}, but rarely predict long duration pre-peak emission starting many hours before the main flare.
 Mergers of WDs with other compact objects have also been proposed \citep{Fryer2019}, although the rate estimates are typically low, and it is unclear whether jets can robustly form in these environments \citep{Narayan2001}.
 Micro tidal disruptions ($\mu$TDEs; \cite{Perets2016}), i.e., the disruption of stars/planets by stellar compact objects, have been suggested as a channel for the production of ultra-long-duration GRBs.
 None of the models has yet gained sufficient support to explain the full phenomenology of ULGRBs, and more than a single channel might be involved in producing different ULGRBs.

-We consider a ULGRB candidate, GRB 250702B, displaying remarkable features including an exceptionally long duration of several hours with variability on timescales as short as $\sim0.5$\,s and $\gtrsim 10$MeV photons (in the source's cosmological frame), and a soft precursor detected in X-rays nearly one day prior to the main burst.
+We consider a ULGRB candidate, GRB 250702B, displaying remarkable features including an exceptionally long duration of several hours with variability on timescales as short as $\sim0.5$\,s and $\gtrsim 10$MeV photons (in the source's cosmological frame), and a soft pre-peak signal initially detected in X-rays nearly one day prior to the main burst.
 The event occurred significantly offset from its host-galaxy nucleus, and no accompanying supernova was detected, although the redshift and dust extinction likely preclude very stringent limits.
 These properties are difficult to reconcile with the majority of ULGRB models.

 We explore the possibility that this event was powered by a $\mu$TDE, in this case the disruption or partial stripping of a main-sequence star by a stellar-mass black hole or neutron star.
 This channel was first introduced by \citet{Perets2016}, who identified three formation routes: random encounters in dense clusters, tidal capture or scattering in the field, and close passages triggered by natal kicks of newborn compact objects.
 Hydrodynamic simulations and analytic work have since established that such events can produce long-duration high-energy transients with fallback rates consistent with ULGRBs \citep[e.g.,][]{Wang2021,Xin2024,Vynatheya2024}.
 Repeated or partial disruptions can give rise to multiple flares separated by the orbital period of the surviving stellar core \citep{Coughlin2019,Wang2021}, while a full disruption by natal-kick can naturally generate delays of hours to days between an initial explosive transient and/or between the SN ejecta - companion collision and the subsequent disruption \citep{Michaely2016,Perets2016,BP2024}.